MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Restore-MgBetaDriveItem.md

 ## SYNOPSIS
 Restore a driveItem that has been deleted and is currently in the recycle bin.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Restore-MgDriveItem](/powershell/module/Microsoft.Graph.Files/Restore-MgDriveItem?view=graph-powershell-1.0)

 ## SYNTAX